gerbssusd/20251121/slides.md

 # Context — Hasty Generalization

-Assuming the U.N. draft text is flawed because 30+ countries oppose it.
+More than 30 countries oppose a U.N. draft text because it doesn't phase out fossil fuels.

 <!-- Slide 24 -->